-The Ruck is a newsletter about national security by me, Paul Szoldra, a U.S. military veteran and writer living in this world for over two decades.
+The Ruck is a newsletter dedicated to unpacking national security written by Paul Szoldra, a U.S. Marine veteran and writer who has been inside this world for over two decades.

 The Ruck is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 My career began after 9/11 in the Marine Corps infantry, sleeping in the dirt and carrying a rucksack on patrol in forests, jungles, deserts, and mountains.

 After one such patrol in Afghanistan in 2005, I wrote to a high school friend: “This isn’t much of a war these days, and I have to ask myself all the time what the hell I’m doing here.”

 That was before a truck in front of me exploded and jolted into the air, landing with both front tires trapped in a crater made by a bomb in the road no one had suspected was there.
 I came home, was made a combat instructor, and trained thousands of my fellow grunts on infantry tactics, patrolling, and marksmanship.
 The most important lesson was always left unsaid: get home alive.
 Some of them did not.

-For the past two decades, I've observed the endlessly fascinating and perplexing world of national security—starting as a U.S. Marine after 9/11, then as the Military & Defense Editor at Business Insider, Executive Editor of We Are The Mighty, Founder and Editor of the influential military satire publication Duffel Blog, and most recently as Editor in Chief of Task & Purpose.
+For the past two decades, I've observed the endlessly fascinating and perplexing world of national security—starting as a U.S. Marine after 9/11, then as the Military and Defense Editor at Business Insider, Executive Editor of We Are The Mighty, Founder and Editor of the influential military satire publication Duffel Blog, and most recently as Editor in Chief of Task & Purpose.

 What to expect in The Ruck